 The Claim

 On its website, Spotify claims that “it’s easy to find the right music or podcast for every moment – on your phone, your computer, your tablet and more.”
-This promises consumers a streaming service that will easily present all kinds of audio content.
+This promises consumers a streaming service that will easily present all kinds of audio content, plus some video experiences like music videos (in limited markets) and video podcasts (availability varies).

 Is it true?

 Most people will find it easy to engage with intriguing content on Spotify.
 Michael Stover, owner of MTS Management Group/MTS Records, told us “Streaming sites like Spotify and Youtube are there for music discovery [and] promotion, a way for artists to have their music heard by an audience that wouldn’t normally listen.”
-Spotify’s personalized playlists will connect you with new music similar to your favorites.
+Spotify’s personalized playlists — including Discover Weekly and Release Radar — surface new music similar to your favorites, and newer experiences like daylist and AI-powered playlisting expand discovery even further (see Discover Weekly, Release Radar, daylist, and AI Playlists).
 Because of its web player, you can listen pretty much anywhere, too.

-Along with podcasts and audiobooks, you can also find poems and speeches on Spotify.
-And, quite bizarrely, an exclusive motion comic of the “Archie” series.
-There’s a lot to keep you busy on Spotify, and it’s a great value (especially because it’s free).
+Along with podcasts and audiobooks, you can also find poems and speeches on Spotify — and, quite bizarrely, an exclusive motion comic of the “Archie” series has even made an appearance.
+There’s a lot to keep you busy on Spotify, and it’s a great value (especially because there’s a free tier).

 Product Overview